aqaPayam/NakhBot/docs/domain/04-relationships.md

 ### User and SupportThread

-* User has many SupportThreads.
+* Non-banned User has many SupportThreads.
 * SupportThread belongs to one User.

+Rule:

+* Banned users cannot create SupportThread records.
+* Banned users must use UserAppeal for ban appeals.

 ### SupportThread and SupportMessage